 Steven C. Carlson, the managing partner of the firm’s Silicon Valley office, is an intellectual property litigator with a focus on patent and trade secret disputes.
 He litigates cases through trial in fields across the technology spectrum, representing high-tech, pharmaceutical, biotechnology and medical device companies before district courts, appellate courts and the International Trade Commission.
-Steven also offers strategic advice for companies to strengthen their IP portfolios.
+He offers strategic advice for companies to strengthen their IP portfolios, and litigates cases and counsels clients in matters of trademark, copyright, products liability, and fraud.

-Steven is highlighted in the 2014-2015 editions of The Legal 500 in the “Intellectual Property: Patent Litigation: Full Coverage” practice area, and was named a “Rising Star” for intellectual property litigation by Super Lawyers from 2009-2011.
-He is a co-author of the book Patents in Germany and Europe: Procurement, Enforcement, and Defense; and a co-author of the Patent Case Management Judicial Guide, which is published by the Federal Judicial Center and provided to all federal judges as a best practices guide for handling patent cases.
+Steven is a co-author of the Patent Case Management Judicial Guide, which is published by the Federal Judicial Center and provided to all federal judges as a best practices guide for handling patent cases.
+He also co-authored the book Patents in Germany and Europe: Procurement, Enforcement, and Defense.

 Steven served as a law clerk to the Honorable Roderick R. McKelvie in the U.S. District Court for the District of Delaware (1999-2000) and to the Honorable Paul R. Michel in the U.S. Court of Appeals for the Federal Circuit (2000-2001).

 Steven is serving as an adjunct lecturer at UC Berkeley School of Law teaching a patent litigation class focused on Patent Trial and Appeal Board (PTAB) proceedings.
 He previously volunteered in the United States Peace Corps in Morocco from 1993-1996, where he directed health and sanitation programs in remote Berber villages.
 He continues to pursue those interests as a member of Rotary International.